Prado Museum in Madrid, Spain: Featuring Velazquez Paintings

 This painting titled Los Borrachos or The Drinkers / The Drunks is also known as The Feast of Bacchus.
 It was painted in 1629.

-No matter what the title, it depicts the paying of mock homage to that partially clothed ivy-crowned youth who is seated on a wine barrel.
+No matter what the title, it depicts the paying of mock homage to that partially clothed ivy-crowned youth seated on a wine barrel.
 The peasant in the yellow pants appears to be having the most fun of all from this author's perspective.

 King Philip IV

 This painting of King Philip IV was in 1926.
 Note the unusual collar worn by him and the mode of dress for this portrait.

 The Infanta Margarita

 The painting titled The Infanta Margarita, was painted in 1660.
 According to records, this was the very last painting initiated by Velazquez.
 He died before it was finished.
-The artist Juan Bautista Martinez del Mazo is credited with completing this beautiful painting of this young girl in the beautiful dress.
+The artist Juan Bautista Martinez del Mazo is credited with completing this beautiful painting of this young girl in the exquisite dress.

-In this intricate painting notice the man furthest to the right.
+In this intricate painting, notice the man furthest to the right.
 It is a portrait of the master painter himself, Velazquez.

 The Surrender of Breda was painted in the years 1634 to 1635.
 It depicts the transfer of the key to the city from the Dutch to the Spanish army.

-This massive 10 foot by 9 foot canvas titled Las Meninas is also called The Family of Philip IV and was painted by Velazquez in 1656 - 1657.
+This massive 10-foot by 9-foot canvas titled Las Meninas is also called The Family of Philip IV and was painted by Velazquez in 1656 - 1657.
 One entire wall in the Prado Museum is dedicated to the showing of this extraordinary painting.

-This painting represents the court of Philip IV and he very artfully portrayed this charming little princess who is the focal point of this masterpiece.
-She is surrounded by her ladies in waiting, a couple of dwarfs and a dog who is resting on the floor to her right.
+This painting represents the court of Philip IV, and he very artfully portrayed this charming little princess who is the focal point of this masterpiece.
+She is surrounded by her ladies in waiting, a couple of dwarfs, and a dog who is resting on the floor to her right.

 Velazquez has once again painted his likeness into this canvas as the portrait painter on the left who is taking a break and serenely holding his brushes in his hand as he is pondering his next move.

 The story of the artist Velazquez is an interesting one.
 He came from the Hidalgo class of nobility, which was the lowest order in Spain.
 Nonetheless, he was reared as a gentleman.
-That class of people shunned manual labor and when he showed artistic talent, his parents happily sent him to study as an apprentice under the tutelage of an art teacher at age eleven.
+That class of people shunned manual labor, and when he showed artistic talent, his parents happily sent him to study as an apprentice under the tutelage of an art teacher at age eleven.
 Many others from that class swelled the ranks of the church.

 Times were tough due to plague and economic malaise.
 Famine and bankruptcies were common.

 Seville was a mecca for artists and artisans in that age, and Velazquez was in the right place at the right time.
 The church wielded mighty power over citizens' lives back then, and much of the artwork reflected that influence.
-He could have stayed in Seville and been the foremost religious painter but he had other dreams.
-Coming from an aristocratic background, although poor, he had greater ambitions.
-At age seventeen he had been admitted into the artist's guild and at 19 he was already painting masterpieces.
+He could have stayed in Seville and been the foremost religious painter, but he had other dreams.
+Coming from an aristocratic background, although poor, he had grander ambitions.
+At age seventeen, he was admitted into the artist's guild, and at 19, he was already painting masterpieces.

 When elected to become the court painter in Madrid's capital, Velazquez had already established himself at an early age as someone worthy of his birthright.
 Working for the king's court also freed him from earning commissions as most other artists had to do to sustain themselves.
-He could instead work on mastering his craft of painting...and that he did.
+He could instead work on mastering his craft of painting and that he did.

 He also achieved other ranks, such as that of being a Gentleman of the Wardrobe and Gentleman of the Bedchamber.
 His ranking within the court meant much to him.
 He even applied for and was awarded the position of Chamberlain to the king.
-With the latter rank he had his own living quarters next to the Alcazar with plenty of money but he also had assignments that would take time away from his painting.
+With the latter rank, he had his living quarters next to the Alcazar with plenty of money, but he also had assignments that would take time away from his painting.
 He was responsible for the decoration and upkeep of the palaces and art treasures.
-He also arranged travel for the King's visits to foreign lands and accompanied him on those journeys.
+He also arranged travel for the king's visits to foreign lands and accompanied him on those journeys.

-The rule of Spanish domination was falling apart during the time he spent at court and he saw first hand all of this turbulence.
+The rule of Spanish domination was falling apart during the time he spent at court, and he saw first hand all of this turbulence.

-Some photos of the Prado Museum with music
+Some Photos of the Prado Museum with Music